jangroth/aws-certification-notes/devops-engineer-professional.md

 Must manage scaling|Fully managed
 Real time | Near real time
 Data storage| No data storage
-Can write custom code for consumers/producers| Serverless lambda
+Can write custom code for consumers/producers| Serverless Lambda

 For _real time delivery_ Kinesis data streams are the only option.